 Recommended Skill Level: Beginner-Intermediate

 Version control is an approach to record changes made in a file or set of files over time so that you and your collaborators can track their history, review any changes, and revert or go back to earlier versions.
 Management of changes or revisions to any types of information made in a file or project is called versioning.
 For example, when writing a paper with multiple collaborators, version control can help track what changed, who changed them, and what updates were made.

 Versioning practices mainly come from managing changes in the code repositories.
 However, in reality, you can use version control for nearly any type of file on a computer.
-Later in this chapter, we also discuss version control for data and other research project files, which can be applied to keep track of revisions of large amounts of data, especially when working collaboratively.
+Later in this chapter, we will discuss version control for data and other research project files, which can be applied to keep track of revisions of large amounts of data.
 It is useful to know that data can be volatile andversioning them can improve the reproducibility of your scientific analyses.

 In terms of reproducibility, version control is promordial in order to follow provenance information.
 Because data and analysis code do evolve over time, it can become very difficult or even impossible to know what version of the code and what version of the data was used to produce a particular figure.
 This provenance information is enabled and facilitated when both the data, the code and the figure files are under versioning.